 Travel turns the most mundane tasks into adventures.
 From getting a haircut to going grocery shopping, from buying shampoo to flushing the toilet, when you’re away from home, even the simplest things can push you outside your comfort zone.
 In Guatemala, one of our mundane adventures was simply going to the dentist in Antigua.

-In between climbing a volcano, eating our weight in desayunos tipicos, and hiking Cerro de la Cruz, we spent an afternoon having a very different kind of adventure than typical for us in Antigua: going to the dentist.
+In between climbing a volcano, eating our weight in desayunos tipicos, and climbing Volcano Acatenango, we spent an afternoon having a very different kind of adventure than typical for us in Antigua: getting a routine tooth cleaning.

 After doing a little research, we learned that dental tourism in Antigua is fairly popular: the prices are cheap, the services reliable, and (some of the) dentists speak English.

 We were sold.

 Our Experience Getting Our Teeth Cleaned in Antigua

 Within days of arriving in Antigua for the second time, we marched down to the office of Dr. Ligia Porras, with a recommendation from our hostel in hand, to make an appointment.

 Let me tell you: going to the dentist in Antigua is one of the only times either of us has actually looked forward to seeing the dentist–not because of the actual cleaning, but due to our burning curiosity about the similarities and differences between dental cleanings in the USA and Guatemala.

 It was an absurdly simple experience: a woman walked out into the small waiting room upon hearing we were there, penciled us in for appointments the very next afternoon, and sent us on our way with a smile.
 No calling insurance companies, no paperwork, no medical history taken, nothing.
 Just a notebook, a pencil, and a smile.